What is HHOAngel

 The homogeneous gas mixture of hydrogen and oxygen after separation.
 Called also Bang gas and Knall gas in the German language.
 The proportion of the HHO is 2 parts of Hydrogen and 1 part of Oxygen with purity 99.95%

 In 1832, Michael Faraday discovered the method of electrolysis, which helps the separation of the ingredients of the water H2O.

 The most known method to produce oxy-hydrogen (HHO) gas is by the method of electrolysis.
 There are also other methods to produce hydrogen or oxy-hydrogen.
 Of course, it’s not that easy to start and stop the process, like by the method of electrolysis.

 Electrolysis is a stage in the separation of elements.
 Molecules of hydrogen and oxygen from naturally occurring sources such as water using an electrolytic cell.
 The voltage that occurs to electrolysis is called the decomposition potential.
 Electrolysis is a technique that uses a direct electric current (DC) to start the process of breaking up the bonds between the molecules.
 Usually, the water H2O shows its formula, which means it consists of 2 molecules of Hydrogen (H) and 1 molecule of Oxygen (O).

 Simply the process separates the non-metallic particles from the metallic ones, it is very useful for cleaning a wide variety of metallic objects, from old coins to even larger objects including rusted cast iron cylinder blocks and heads, when rebuilding automobile engines.
 Rust removal from small iron or steel objects by electrolysis can be done easily.
 In a home workshop using simple materials such as a plastic bucket, tap water, lengths of rebar, washing soda, baling wire, and a battery charger.

 The HHO can explode at any time under pressure or when you have only a 4% density in the air and something to ignite this gas mixture.
 Do not try that!

 - Electrometallurgy is the process of reduction of metals from metallic compounds to obtain the pure form of metal using electrolysis.
-Aluminum, lithium, sodium, potassium, magnesium, calcium, and in some cases copper, are produced in this way.
+The method also makes Aluminum, lithium, sodium, potassium, magnesium, calcium, and in some cases copper.